scenarioo/scenarioo/docs/contribute/demo-server-setup/OVH-Server-Setup.md

 Circle CI needs the SSH public key to deploy the server after changes were committed.
 This is documented on the [Circle CI page](../circle-ci.md#Deploy-key-pair).

 ## Update DNS lookup address
-Finally, DNS entry needs to be updated with the IP address of the new server, so that http://demo.scenarioo.org points to the new server.
+Finally, the DNS entry needs to be updated with the IP address of the new server, so that http://demo.scenarioo.org points to the new server.